Updated: March, 2021

-A: Yes, although each student in grades 9-12 (2017) and 7-8 (2018) is issued a laptop as part of the ICCSD 1:1 initiative.
+A: Yes, although each student in grades K-12 is issued a laptop as part of the ICCSD 1:1 initiative.
 The school-issued laptop may be left at school, and students are free to bring their own device for daily use if they so choose.
-It is important to note, however, that many of the online services – including access to reading and writing supports integrated with Chrome OS, access to certain applications, and access to printing – are deployed on a per-device basis, and will only be accessible from an ICCSD-issued Chromebook.
+It is important to note, however, that some of the online services – including access to reading and writing supports integrated with Chrome OS, access to certain applications, and access to printing – are deployed on a per-device basis, and will only be accessible from an ICCSD-issued Chromebook.

 Q: Is there content filtering to prevent explicit content from being viewed on ICCSD-issued Chromebooks?

 A: Yes.
 All ICCSD-issued Chromebooks are filtered whether the device is on the school’s network or not.
 Specifically, we filter using the Securly service while devices are not on campus, which allows the district to block explicit content.
-As of summer, 2017, we block the following site categories: pornography, drugs, gambling, other adult content, anonymous proxies, hate, and search engines that don’t allow safe search enforcement.
-We will soon be providing parents with the ability to further restrict Chromebooks assigned to their student(s) while the devices are off-campus (information will be posted here and emailed out when that service is available).
+We block the following site categories: pornography, drugs, gambling, other adult content, anonymous proxies, hate, and search engines that don’t allow safe search enforcement.
+We also provide parents with the ability to further restrict Chromebooks assigned to their student(s) while the devices are off-campus, using the Securly Parent Portal.

 Q: Is there a fee or deposit for the laptop?

 A: No, ICCSD is not charging any fees, insurance costs, or deposits for 1:1 laptops.

 Q: What happens if a device gets damaged / lost / stolen?